PrintersForAnts/MetalBoop/README.md

 ## 7. Beta issues/changelog
+> [!NOTE]
+> Marked issues will be fixed in following version.
-- Dragon hotend: small part of silicone sock needs to be cut for MetalBoop to fully fit.
+- [x] Dragon hotend: small part of silicone sock needs to be cut for MetalBoop to fully fit.

 ## 8. Contact